-Before the election, and in formal coalition agreements, the Government committed to addressing the role of Treaty principles in New Zealand law.
+Before the election, and in formal coalition agreements, the Government committed to fixing vague and open-ended Treaty clauses in law.
+A review was commissioned.
+A report was delivered.
+And now decisions have been made behind closed doors.

-The Government didn’t just hint at change, it committed
+The Government didn’t just hint at change, it committed to it as part of forming Government.

 The coalition agreement includes